 This then raises the possibility that female genital mutilation may be as effective in reducing the transmission of HIV as is male circumcision.

 Indeed, it may even be more effective – because, unlike male circumcision, female circumcision is also known to reduce female libido.
-This would presumably, in turn, reduce the prevalence of promiscuous, pre-marital and extra-marital sex, the major channels through which HIV is thought to spread in Africa.
+This would presumably, in turn, reduce the prevalence of promiscuous, pre-marital and extra-marital sex, the major channels through which HIV is thought to be transmitted in Africa.

 Indeed, the idea that female genital mutilation may substantially reduce the transmission even has empirical support.